Japanese Acupressure Massage.

 This innovative and stimulating course will introduce you to the basic skills of the Japanese healing arts including shiatsu, acupressure and sotai.
 By the end of this course you will have sufficient knowledge and ability to work confidently and effectively with a wide range of people to improve their general health and wellbeing, help with minor ailments and injuries and of course for relaxation.
 We also place a great importance on self development and include regular qigong, makkoho and yoga sessions during our weekends.

-The next weekend course is due to start in Salisbury on January 2021
+The next weekend course is due to start in Salisbury o:

 The cost for this course is £1950.00

-On successful completion of this course you will receive a Certificate in the Foundations of Shiatsu and Acupressure for Common Ailments.
+On successful completion of this course you will receive a Certificate in Japanese Acupressure Massage

 ONE YEAR CERTIFICATE